python-kurs/exercise-6-schnell7/README.md

 # Exercise 6 (10P)

 1. Clone this repository to your local machine
-2. Complete this assignment using the knowledge you obtained in the first five course units.

-   Use the `main.py` file for all the code which does the actual work.
+2. Use the `main.py` file for all the code which does the actual work.

    Put all functions you create and might want to reuse later in the `utils.py` file and import them in `main.py`